littlebizzy/slickstack/docs/adminer.md

 ls -l /var/www/sites/includes/adminer.conf
 ```

-Use the exact configured URL with a trailing slash, then rerun both installers when files are missing.
+Use the exact configured `ADMINER_URL` with a trailing slash on production, staging, or development, then rerun both installers when files are missing.

-### Staging or development `/adminer` returns 404

-This is expected when:
+A 404 is expected when:

 - `ADMINER_PUBLIC="false"`
 - `/var/www/meta/adminer.php` is missing
-- the environment itself is disabled
+- the requested environment is disabled
 - PHP or Nginx configuration is incomplete

-The staging and development templates use `/adminer`, not the production random path.

 ### The page returns 502 or 504